Yvancg/mc-leaner/docs/SAFETY.md

 - Each potentially destructive action requires confirmation
 - No batch or silent cleanup

+### 5. Inventory-first decisions

+- Cleanup decisions are based on a shared inventory of installed apps, bundle IDs, and package managers
+- Modules do not independently guess ownership when reliable inventory data exists
+- Heuristics are used only as a fallback

 ---

 ## Protected categories (hard skips)

+Items positively identified in the inventory as system-owned or actively installed are never flagged as leftovers.

 The following categories are **never touched** by mc-leaner: